 Learn how to make adorable low-mess Turkey Paper Bag Puppets in under 15 minutes time from start to finish!
-The perfect Thanksgiving Day craft!
+The perfect Thanksgiving Day craft for kids ages 1-10!

 Today, I’m sharing one of my favorite Thanksgiving toddler crafts.
 Heck, these Turkey Paper Bag Puppets are even great for elementary aged children too!
 I created this template on Cricut Design Space as an easy activity for our “Letter of the Week” group a few years back.